Spironolactone in Acne Treatment

 Spironolactone is an oral medication prescribed almost always to females that suppresses the production of androgens (male hormones found in both males and females).
 Higher levels of male hormones in both males and females lead to more skin oil production, and in turn, more acne.
 Spironolactone reduces male hormone levels, thus decreasing skin oil production and ultimately decreasing acne symptoms.

 Because spironolactone is an oral medication that affects hormones, side effects are numerous and widespread.
 The most common side effect is menstrual irregularities such as increased or decreased bleeding or breakthrough bleeding (bleeding between periods).
 Menstrual side effects can be reduced by taking spironolactone with a combined oral contraceptive (COC).

-Important Note for Pregnant or Lactating Women: Because spironolactone can cause birth defects, women who are pregnant or may become pregnant should not take it, and should exercise caution while breastfeeding as well, since studies on rats indicate that spironolactone can cause tumors in the fetus.
+Important Note for Pregnant or Lactating Women: Because spironolactone may cause birth defects, women who are pregnant or may become pregnant should not take it, and should exercise caution while breastfeeding as well.

 Spironolactone is an oral medication that is primarily used in medicine to treat heart failure and high blood pressure.
 While it has not been approved by the FDA (U.S. Food and Drug Administration) to treat acne, doctors sometimes prescribe it for that purpose as well.
 This is called off-label prescribing, and it is a common practice with many medications.1